 People who react in this way seethe with anger and hate.
 They have a malevolent sense of life… and stubbornly refuse to pursue anything to do with self-actualization.
 The Emotional Terrorist sends logic, reason, love, understanding, kindness, empathy and peace of mind on a permanent vacation.
 He seems to commit his life to destroying relationships.

 Let’s say you embark on your own self-actualization journey.
-Maybe, you would like to exist as an Objectivist Warrior.
+Maybe, you would like to exist as an Integrated Individual.
 Here’s where the real kick in the rear knocks you off your feet.
 These men and women are so far gone…they will harshly criticize you for attempting to better yourself.
-As far as they’re concerned all freedom-lovers, objectivist teachers, motivators, trainers, self-improvement specialists are full of it.
+As far as they’re concerned all freedom-lovers, motivators, trainers, self-improvement specialists are full of it.
 Face it, the Emotional Terrorist “thrives” on conflict and disharmony.

 Enlightened self-interest means…you do not waste your precious time discussing anything with this type of individual.
 Why would you invite someone to verbally and physically abuse you?
 When you engage a sociopath…you set a flame to the negative energy that permeates the atmosphere.